rinsoo0/kokoa-clone/README.md

 # kokoa-clone

-This is a UI cloning project of the kakaotalk messagenger.
+This is a UI cloning project of the kakaotalk.